cjfinnego/Credit-Card-Fraud-Detection/README.md

 # Credit-Card-Fraud-Detection
-For this project, I built a credit card fraud detection system using the logistic regression model with Python.
+A credit card fraud detection system is built using the logistic regression model with Python.